 The universal segment ID pool is defined once on the primary NSX Manager and then synchronized to the secondary NSX Managers.
 Note that the segment ID range must be unique across any NSX Manager that you plan use in a cross-vCenter NSX deployment.
 This example uses a high range to provide future scalability.

-When determining the size of each segment ID pool, keep in mind that the segment ID range controls the number of logical switches that can be created.
+When determining the size of each segment ID pool, consider that the segment ID range controls the number of logical switches that can be created.
 Choose a small subset of the 16 million potential VNIs.
-You should not configure more than 10,000 VNIs in a single vCenter because vCenter limits the number of dvPortgroups to 10,000.
+Do not configure more than 10,000 VNIs in a single vCenter because vCenter limits the number of dvPortgroups to 10,000.

-If VXLAN is in place in another NSX deployment, consider which VNIs are already in use and avoid overlapping VNIs.
+If VXLAN is in place in another NSX Data Center for vSphere deployment, consider which VNIs are already in use and avoid overlapping VNIs.
 Non-overlapping VNIs is automatically enforced within a single NSX Manager and vCenter environment.
-Local VNI ranges can't be overlapping.
-However, it's important for you make sure that VNIs do not overlap in your separate NSX deployments.
+Local VNI ranges cannot be overlapping.
+However, it is important for you make sure that VNIs do not overlap in your separate NSX Data Center for vSphere deployments.
 Non-overlapping VNIs is useful for tracking purposes and helps to ensure that your deployments are ready for a cross-vCenter environment.

 You must ensure that the multicast address or address range specified does not conflict with other multicast addresses assigned on any NSX Manager in the cross-vCenter NSX environment.